 Incompletes are for family and personal emergencies only.
 If you find that you must resort to an Incomplete because of an emergency situation, see your instructor and complete the required form.
 The instructor may grant you the Incomplete and work out the terms with you by which it will be made up.
-To receive an Incomplete, the student must have at least 70% of the course and its assignments completed.
-An Incomplete not made up within one year will count as an "F" in your GPA.
+An Incomplete is not a substitute for failing a course, and should not be assigned if the student would need to attend or re-enroll in a significant portion of the class to complete the requirements.